qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   the entry point, and optionally additional information about other function declarations
-- [module flags](#module-flags-metadata) that contain information that a compiler or backend may need to process the bitcode.
-These include module flags that indicate which features of the Adaptive Profile are used.
+- [module flags](#module-flags-metadata) that contain information that a compiler or backend may need to process the bitcode, including module flags that indicate which features of the Adaptive Profile are used

 The human-readable LLVM IR for the bitcode can be obtained using standard [LLVM tools](https://llvm.org/docs/CommandGuide/llvm-dis.html).
 For clarity, this